 Access the modules for cancer survivorship introductory courses.

 General practice coordinates and provides holistic care to cancer survivors.
 The Clinical Placement Program in Cancer Survivorship aims to improve access to quality cancer survivorship care through enhancing capacity of primary care professionals (including GPs, practice nurses and community based allied health professionals) to deliver appropriate services and information.

 The program was first established at Peter Mac as a pilot in 2015 by the ACSC with support from the Department of Health and Human Services.
 The pilot was then extended to a number of other hospitals.
 Evaluation of the pilots found that the placement program was clinically valuable for participants, and identified enablers to support shared care.
 The extended pilot also demonstrated the program was feasible to deliver across multiple sites

-Based on the learnings and success of the previous pilots, the 2017- 2019 program will be offered at over 7 sites across Victoria in metro and regional areas.
+Based on the learnings and success of the previous pilots, the 2017- 2019 program was offered to over 7 sites across Victoria in metro and regional areas.

 The Cancer Survivorship Community of Practice provides a forum for people who share a passion for cancer survivorship.
 Through regular events and an online collaborative workspace, the community of practice shares evidence-based resources and findings, and promotes partnerships to develop sustainable service design.

 2nd Victorian Cancer Survivorship Conference